menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Greenville is worth considering.

-The percentage of adults in Greenville with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.61% of adults in Greenville have a bachelor's degree or advanced degree.
+The citizens of Greenville are slightly less educated than the national average of 21.84% for the average city or town: 15.61% of adults in Greenville have a bachelor's degree or advanced degree

 The per capita income in Greenville in 2022 was $33,885, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
 This equates to an annual income of $135,540 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.